signavio/tech-blog/_posts/2017-04-19-mocha-jest-config.md

 })
 ```

 The hard part starts when we attempt to write the test in a real world fashion.
 Why?
 Mocha does not have mock, stubs nor a straightforward test coverage reporting tool.
-Also, it would be nice to write our tests in a friendly manner just like [chai](http://chaijs.com/) does for example.
+Also, it would be nice to write our tests in a friendly manner just like [Chai](http://chaijs.com/) does for example.
 Hopefully, its [wiki](https://github.com/mochajs/mocha/wiki) provides us a big help so we can start using the following add-ons:

 1. babel-core and write ES6 syntax
-2. chai as assertion library (feel free to use others)
+2. Chai as assertion library (feel free to use others)
 3. [SinonJS](http://sinonjs.org/) to mock or stub extra dependencies
 4. [Istanbul](https://github.com/gotwarlost/istanbul), [blanket](https://github.com/alex-seville/blanket), [mochify.js](https://github.com/mantoni/mochify.js) or any other tool for test coverage
-5. [sinon-chai](https://github.com/domenic/sinon-chai) in case you want a nice experience when asserting event handlers
+5. [Sinon–Chai](https://github.com/domenic/sinon-chai) in case you want a nice experience when asserting event handlers

 And the test will look like this: